 Starting at a corner, press the spline into the channel using the concave side to lock the screen into its place.
-You may cut the spline and start on another corner or just keep it rolling.
+You may cut the spline, start on another corner, or keep it rolling.

 Step 5: Cut excess material

-Using a Stanley knife, remove excess materials around the frame.
+Using a utility knife, remove excess materials around the frame.

-Open the window and sit the lower part of the flyscreen on the bottom track.
-Push the top of the screen forward so it sits on the upper track.
-Release the pressure so the screen is locked into place.
+Open the window and sit the lower part of the window screen on the bottom track.
+Push the top of the screen forward, so it sits on the upper track.
+Release the pressure, so the screen is locked into place.
 This is done when installing a window screen from the inside.

-If installing the flyscreen from the outside, make sure the windows are closed before you place them.
+If installing the window screen from the outside, ensure the windows are closed before placing them.

 What are the types of screens?